Backlash (2002): Aftermath

 Brock Lesnar continued his feud with Matt and Jeff Hardy on the April 22 episode of Raw when Lesnar defeated Matt Hardy by knockout.
 On the May 13 episode of Raw, The Hardy Boyz fought Lesnar in a handicap match and won by disqualification due to interference by Lesnar's manager Paul Heyman.
 Heyman then announced a tag team match pitting Lesnar and Heyman against The Hardy Boyz at Judgment Day.
 At Judgment Day, Lesnar and Heyman were victorious after Heyman pinned Jeff Hardy following an F-5 by Lesnar.

 Home video release

 The event was released on VHS and DVD on June 25, 2002, following the company's name change the month prior (nWo: Back in Black was the first WWE Home Video release with the new name, although some copies were shipped with WWF branding).
-As a result, the cover art, based on the event's poster, was changed to include the renamed and redesigned logo of the promotion, and the WWE digital on-screen graphic logo were overlaid on top of the WWF one, although other references to WWF were not blurred or edited out.
-The version included on WWE Network, however, has the original WWF digital on-screen graphics, as it was not from the DVD version of the event.
-The WWE Network version of this event has also replaced the original theme music (Young Grow Old by Creed) with Quench's 'Waiting For A Moment'.
+As a result, the cover art, based on the event's poster, was changed to include the renamed and redesigned logo of the promotion, although references to WWF were not blurred or edited out.
+The version included on WWE Network, however, replaces the original theme music (Young Grow Old by Creed) with Quench's 'Waiting For A Moment'.